Team

 Emailgino.vanmaaren@probos.nl

-Growing up between the orchards, Gino already knew from an early age what his passion was: trees and nature.
-During his study 'Forest & Nature Management' at the WUR he quickly found out that he likes to consult in the everyday practice of forest & nature management.
-For his internship he looked at the use of rich-litter species, non-native tree species and non-local origins as part of forest revitalization and climate smart forest management.
+Growing up between the orchards, Gino already knew early on what his passion was: trees and nature.
+During his study Forest and Nature Conservation at Wageningen University he quickly found out that he likes to consult in the everyday practice of forest & nature management.
+For his internship he looked at utilising rich-litter species, non-native tree species and non-local provenances as part of forest revitalization and climate smart forestry.
 This interested him so much that he wanted to pursue this further in his career.

 His favourite tree or forest?
 "The amber tree.
 When autumn arrives, an amber tree shows beautiful colors!
 When a tree has all the colors from green to yellow, orange, red and then purple, it's like looking at a fairy tale tree."